 Concerning cross-fencing of your property, some provisions deal with how they keep up those fences, how often they have to check them, how tight they need to be.
 These can also be specified in the lease itself.

 Other issues have to do with roadways.
 Typically, a new roadway will be built out to the well.
 It will be maintained by the oil and gas company.
 And typically anything that the oil and gas company builds will be left and become your property after they leave.
 But again, these are all things that have to be negotiated within the terms of the lease.

-Finally issues dealing with hunting.
-This is typically something that most of the landowners are interested and make sure is that the oil and gas company is not entitled to access the property for any reason other than producing the oil and gas well.
+Finally, issues dealing with hunting.
+This is typically something that most of the landowners are interested in.
+We want to make sure that the oil and gas company is not entitled to access the property for any reason other than producing the oil and gas well.
 They’re not entitled to hunt, to farm, to fish to otherwise use your property except for their limited purposes of getting out to the well and actually producing the oil and gas.

 Call Us if You’re Considering Signing an Oil & Gas Lease as the Mineral Owner

 The attorneys of Wadler, Perches, Hundl & Kerlick have been helping clients with oil & gas production issues and reviewing oil & gas leases for clients for many years.
-That long experience combined with the values that come from our small-town roots make us the law firm you advising you during negotiations for an oil & gas lease.
-Call us at 800-929-1725 or send us an email through our contact form.
+That long experience combined with the values that come from our small-town roots makes us the law firm you want advising you during negotiations for an oil & gas lease.

 Call or text us at 800-929-1725.
 We have five offices to serve you in Wharton County, Matagorda County, and Fort Bend County.
 Appointments can be in-person, online, or by phone.